InsightDataScience/find-political-donors/README.md

 One test has been provided as a way to check your formatting and simulate how we will be running tests when you submit your solution.
-We urge you to write your own additional tests in your own programming language. `run_tests.sh` is only intended to alert you if the directory structure or output is incorrect.
+We urge you to write your own additional tests. `test_1` is only intended to alert you if the directory structure or output is incorrect.

 Your submission must pass at least the provided test in order to pass the coding challenge.